Fluconazole and Alcohol

 While some people can avoid alcohol consumption throughout their treatment, others may be challenged to do so.
 Even drinking one or two alcoholic beverages while taking fluconazole can negatively impact your body.
 The inability to sustain alcohol consumption may indicate an alcohol use disorder.
 Specifically, this type of disorder is defined as drinking alcohol even when adverse consequences are known.
 A sign of alcohol addiction is when a person drinks alcohol even after knowing it negatively affects their health, finances, social life, or personal relationships.
-Alcohol addiction may be associated with spending a significant amount of time recovering from alcohol use, too much time thinking about drinking, or drinking more than intended.
+Alcohol addiction may be associated with spending a significant amount of time recovering from alcohol use and too much time thinking about drinking or drinking more than intended.

 Request a Consultation Today

 At Long Island Interventions, our compassionate and supportive team recognizes the many challenges of overcoming an alcohol use disorder or addiction.
 We are ready to support you in your journey to sobriety.
 Most treatments begin with alcohol detox, which may be medically assisted to help you manage the unpleasant side effects.
 A detox may be followed by residential rehab, outpatient rehab, and other programs.
 While achieving and maintaining sobriety can be challenging, programs may help you to find more tremendous success.
 Contact Long Island Interventions today to learn about alcohol detox and treatment programs.

 Diflucan, also known by its generic name fluconazole, is an antifungal medication used to treat fungal infections.

 As with any medication, it’s important to follow the instructions provided by your healthcare provider or the information on the medication label.
 Combining alcohol with medication can sometimes lead to interactions or affect how the medication works.